javadasoodeh/CV/opencv_basic/resizing.md

 It calculates the new dimensions based on the desired width while preserving the aspect ratio.
  The **cv2.resize()** function is used to resize the image with the specified interpolation method.

+ #### Aspect Ratio

+ The aspect ratio of an image refers to the proportional relationship between its width and height.
+  It represents the shape or orientation of the image.
+  The aspect ratio is expressed as the ratio of the width to the height, such as 4:3 or 16:9.

+Maintaining the aspect ratio when resizing an image is important for **preserving the original proportions and preventing distortion**.
+When the aspect ratio is not maintained, the resized image may appear stretched or squeezed, resulting in unnatural or disproportionate visuals.

  ### Step 3: Loading the Image

  ```python